6 Bushfire-Affected Places You'll Love in Australia

 And finally, another of Australia’s iconic places to go over Easter break - Uluru is worth seeing at this time of year when the heat turns down.
 There is very little rainfall here at any time of year, so the skies are often beautifully clear and the nights fresh.
 In winter it can get quite cold at night, but April is still pleasant, rarely dropping below 12C with maximum temperatures usually below 28C.

-Ask your ATAS travel advisor about sunrise / sunset tours and dining out under the stars while you listen to story-tellers or live music.
+Ask your ATAS travel advisor about sunrise / sunset tours and dining out under the stars while you listen to story-tellers or live music, and check out our blog on Australia's Aboriginal Tourism Experiences.

 Easter is a fantastic time of year to let your hair down in Australia and enjoy being a kid again!
 The whole family will love any one of these holidays and you’ll return home with lasting memories.
 Too busy to organise it?
 Your local ATAS travel agent can put together a fabulous Easter holiday package within your budget.